‘DWTS’ Pro Peta Murgatroyd Poses In A Parking Lot In Tiny Shorts, Laughs Off Comments That She’s Too Old

 This guy right here is one of my favorites… @keo_motsepe thank you for being the ultimate friend to me, especially this season, when I needed you most.
 We celebrate YOU today, for all your kindness and joy you bring to so many people.
 May we laugh for many more years about the stupidest things but may we laugh most this Saturday when we get to TURN UP at your 30th birthday party!
 Love you so much!
 Happy 30th Birthday Snipes ????????
 Love Timon ????????♀️

-It is unclear when the photo was taken, but both Kep and Peta look like they are having fun hamming it up for the camera.
+It is unclear when the photo was taken, but both Keo and Peta look like they are having fun hamming it up for the camera.

-On Sunday night, Keo posted a separate photo to Instagram which shows him out to dinner with Peta and her husband Maksim Chmerkovskiy, as well as fellow Dancing with the Stars pro dancer Emma Slater.
+On Sunday night, Keo posted a separate photo to Instagram which shows him out to dinner with Peta and her husband, Maksim Chmerkovskiy, as well as fellow Dancing with the Stars pro dancer Emma Slater.
 Keo and Peta are dressed in different clothes than in the parking lot photo as they celebrate his birthday in real time.

-Dancing with the Stars fans would love to see both Keo and Peta return for the Season 28 finale this week.
+Dancing with the Stars’ fans would love to see both Keo and Peta return for the Season 28 finale this week.
 While Keo did not participate in the current season of the ABC celebrity ballroom show, Peta was partnered with former NBA player Lamar Odom.
 It is possible that both Peta and Keo could return for group dance numbers as the show wraps its fall season.